Praneshchow/Bistro-restaurant-client/README.md

 ### Difficulties:
 * When deploying in the netlify.
 It failed to deploy because the dependencies are not working.
+So I uninstalled the `react-tabtab` then installed `react-tabs`.
+Then the dependencies error fixed.
+* In backend, if i didn't `await client.connect();` remove this line.
+Then the backend server will show error.
+So i need to remove this line.